joelermantraut/python-node-socket-module/README.md

 ## Documentation

-Each function and methods is explained as comments before code.
+Each function and method is explained as comments before code.